2015 Quicken Loans 400: Background

 Kevin Harvick entered Michigan with a 39-point lead over Martin Truex Jr. following a runner-up finish at Pocono to Truex.
-Jimmie Johnson entered 78 back.
-Joey Logano entered 79 back.
-Dale Earnhardt Jr. entered 94 back.
+Jimmie Johnson entered 78 back, Joey Logano entered 79 back and Dale Earnhardt Jr. entered 94 back.

 Entry list

 The entry list for the Quicken Loans 400 was released on Tuesday, June 9 at 9:09 a.m.
 Eastern time.
 Forty-four cars were entered for the race.
 All but the No. 21 Wood Brothers Racing Ford driven by Ryan Blaney were entered the week before at Pocono.
 The only driver swap for this race is the No. 32 Go FAS Racing Ford that was driven by Mike Bliss.

 First practice

 Kevin Harvick was the fastest in the first practice session with a time of 35.557 and a speed of 202.492 mph.
 His teammate Kurt Busch slapped the wall exiting turn 2 with 30 minutes remaining in the session and switched to his backup car.
 "Went down in there and was a little twitchier when it turned in and then it went full on left," Busch radioed to his team after the hit.
 "Sorry … it's pretty much ruined."
 Because this change took place prior to qualifying, he was not required to start the race from the rear of the field.
 The session was shortened due to rain.